chriskopher/splitnab/README.md

 ## Running the Tool

-Run the program in the `ClientRunner` project and your transactions from Splitwise will be imported to your YNAB budget.
+Run the program in the `Splitnab` project and your transactions from Splitwise will be imported to your YNAB budget.
 This can be automated with a cron job or similar.

 At this point the YNAB transactions can be categorized and approved.